Research Data Management at Bruyère Health and Bruyère Health Research Institute

-In order to respond and adapt to the changing research landscape in Canada and increasing compliance requirements for Research Data Management (RDM), Bruyère and the Bruyère Research Institute (RI) have developed a RDM Strategy outlining our approach to equip our research community with the knowledge, tools and supports to improve meaningful and robust RDM practices.
+In order to respond and adapt to the changing research landscape in Canada and increasing compliance requirements for Research Data Management (RDM), Bruyère Health and the Bruyère Health Research Institute have developed a RDM Strategy outlining our approach to equip our research community with the knowledge, tools and supports to improve meaningful and robust RDM practices.
 This strategy will be a living document subject to recurring evaluation, review, and revision.

 You can download our complete Research Data Management Strategy here (available in English only).